guitt/sh.js/README.md

 You may find sh.js useful if:

--   you use node.js and you want a high-level, prototyping-friendly API to use Unix utilities from Javascript.
+-   you use node.js and you want a high-level, prototyping-friendly API to use Unix utilities from JavaScript.
 -   you would like to try shell scripting in a different language than Bourne's (<b>disclaimer: sh.js is far from ready</b>).

 What sh.js isn't
 ----------------

 -   sh.js isn't an interactive shell (unfortunately, for now).
-You need to write some Javascript in a file, and run it with node.js
+You need to write some JavaScript in a file, and run it with node.js
 -   sh.js isn't a command interpreter.
 It doesn't interpret a language.
 However, it is a library to experiment an alternative to command interpreters such as Bash.

 Examples